 Has income distribution something to do with wages and profits?
 These two concepts are obviously fundamental for distribution theory.

 It is known since Hume that there is a categorical difference between ‘Is’ and ‘Ought’ and that science is exclusively concerned with ‘Is’.
 ‘Ought’ is the realm of philosophy, morals, ethics, politics.
 ‘Is’ is the proper realm of science.
-Political economics is out of science.
+Political economics is outside of science.

 Krugman’s first mistake is to trespass with his question the line between ‘Is’ and ‘Ought’.
 It is pretty obvious that Ought-questions cannot, as a matter of principle, have a scientific answer.
 His second mistake is to answer the question without knowing the difference between profit and income, which is the worst thing that can happen to an economist.